Utah Jazz vs. Los Angeles Clippers: How to Watch

 - Listen: NBA.com Audio League Pass, Utah Jazz App, KSL Sports App

-- Play-by-Play: Craig Bolerjack and Thurl Bailey (TV), David Locke and Ron Boone (radio)
+- Play-by-Play: Craig Bolerjack and Thurl Bailey (local), David Locke and Ron Boone (radio)

 Recommended Articles